crfroehlich/bloog/content/gettingstarted/page_structure.md

 order: 2
 ---

-Check BooGi page layout and how different components relate to each other and where they are placed.
+Check HikingMyDesk page layout and how different components relate to each other and where they are placed.

 ### General page structure